Data

 What the indicators describe

-The data is from 2016, 2018, 2020 and 2022, and it includes information on more than 64,000 respondents presented as annual cross-sections.
+The data is from 2016, 2018, 2020, 2022 and 2024, and it includes information on 52071 to 65179 respondents presented as annual cross-sections.
 The responses have been divided into categories based on a variety of criteria (e.g. gender and supervisory position).
 You can change the criteria used for classifying the results using the buttons at the top of the page.
 The data has been coarsened so that no individual respondents can be identified.
 Even the smallest groups include at least 200 people.

 The point value for each question is either the value for an individual question/statement or the average of several questions that assess the same issue from several slightly different perspectives (sum variable).
 In addition, the questions employ a variety of different scales: